hyperledger/iroha-2-docs/src/guide/rust.md

 ## 2. Configuring Iroha 2

-Your application written in `rust` needs to instantiate a client.
+Your application written in Rust needs to instantiate a client.
 The client, typically needs specific configuration options, which you could either generate, or load from a the provided `config.json`.
 Let's do that now:

 ```rust
 use iroha_clientconfig::Configuration as ClientConfiguration;